 Number sense, like commonsense, is easy to recognize, but not always easy to describe or support.
 In a world of computers and handheld devices, good number sense is more important today than at any time.
-As Keith Devlin, Stanford mathematician, wrote recently:
+As Keith Devlin, Stanford mathematician, wrote, "The most basic of today’s new mathematical skills is number sense.
+(The other important one is mathematical thinking.)
+But whereas the latter is important for those going into STEM careers, number sense is a crucial 21st-century life skill for everyone" (Huffington Post, 2017).

 Moreover, we now know that number sense begins in the first years of life; if not developed in school, a lack of number sense can cause students to struggle in the upper grades and in college.

 Before you read on, think of some ways you might multiply 25 x 26.
-Students had a variety of responses:
+Students may have a variety of responses.

 20 x 25 = 500